 - We prepared a log book and made HR responsible to maintain daily log book and all project managers shall approve the same on the next day; so that queries, if any can be resolved immediately and corrective action can be taken.

 - We also prepared a policy document for allocation of cost and accounting.

-We reworked two previous contracts and rebuilt the project profitability.
+We reworked on two previous contracts and rebuilt the project profitability.
 We did see some improvement in profitability but since we didn’t have full log book, there were limitations to arrive at accurate results.

 We also did a new contract with adequate provision safeguarding our interest for delayed payments, cancelled orders, variations in the work order, etc.

-We also realised that there were lot of free hours available to workers especially who were working on curtains and cushions.
+We also realized that there were lot of free hours available to workers especially who were working on curtains and cushions.
 We also found that we have lot of fabrics stock, the cost of which has already been charged for individual projects.
 With some more studies, we made of list of all such inventory items – the cost of which already charged to the customers- including fabrics and accessories.
-We had already established that we have some excess labour hours.
+We had already established that we have some excess labor hours.